kel151/mio_v1/README.md

 ### Defensive Design
 <p>Warning messages are triggered if the user enters incorrect or incompatible usernames, passwords, emails, etc.</p>
+<p>I have also ensured that orders will not be processed without a price or an order notification
+being sent to admin.</p>

 ## Bugs & Issues of Note
 <p>I didn't encounter any serious bugs during devlopment.
 However, there were a few "line too long" errors in the code.
 I attempted